fsharp/fsharp/README.md

 If you are using Windows, you should fork that repo and contribute directly there.
 Your contributions will then be merged into this repo.

-If you are using Linux or OSX, you should prepare your contributions by forking this repository (the code is essentially the same).
+If you are using Linux or OSX, you can prepare your contributions by forking this repository (the code is essentially the same).
 This will give you access to the cross-platform testing available from this repo.
 At the moment the process is: